 "Steve and Ruth's music is so original, yet so traditional to the mountains and its Celtic roots.
 I can't say when we've had so many wonderful comments from the audience.The harmony in their music and their lives is so evident in their performance and exhibits what's best in our home spun 'mountain' music - peace, tranquility, and a real connection to our roots and our community."

-Steve and Ruth have been playing music together for over 40 years.
+Steve and Ruth have been playing music together for nearly 50 years.
 From their home in the Blue Ridge Mountains of North Carolina, they have performed their Appalachian Americana music extensively in the U.S. from North Carolina to Hawaii and abroad in Scotland, England, Japan, Korea, the Philippines, Hong Kong, Thailand, Australia, New Zealand, Tonga, and Canada.

 Steve and Ruth perform regularly at MerleFest, Winfield, Kansas' Walnut Valley Festival, and other major festivals nationwide, as well as performances on the PBS TV series "Song of the Mountains."